Jh0mpis/N-Body-Molecular-Dynamics-MHPC-Project/docs/report.md

 $$

 The particles are assumed to be trapped in a cubic.
-The project was divided into 3 subtasks.
+The main tasks of the project were divided into 3 subtasks.
 Optimization, parallelizing with OpenMP and OpenMPI, and a hybrid version that involved mergin the two.
 Each member was assigned a task (Bellou ->Optimization, Andre-> parallelizing with OpenMp, Jhon->parallelizing with OpenMpi).
+However, everyone contributed equally to the others parts.

 ## Methodology

 ### Optimization

-The optimization task involved refactoring the code into seperate files.
-Then, the expensive functions where replaced with less costly function.
-Additionally, variables where redefined using `C` keywords to help the compiler optimze the code, and expensive floating-point divisions where moved out of loops.
-Furthermore, Newton's third law was employed in the `force` function.
+The optimization task involved, First, refactoring the provided code into logically seperated files that follow the structure described in the [`README.md`](../README.md).
+Also, the compututionally expensive math functions were replaced with less costly operations (eg. `pow()`, `sqrt()` with multiplications).
+Furthermore, invariant expressions were defined as `const`'s outside of `for` loops inside the `force` and `velverlet` functions.
+Moreover, compiler optimization flags were used to enhance the performance of the code.
+Additionally, Newton's third law of motion was utilized in the `force` function.
+In addition, the `verlet`
 ### OpenMp

 ### OpenMpi